Size in Square Kilometres

 Download fact sheet

 Bouvetøya (Bouvet Island) is one of the most isolated islands on earth.
 Situated in the southern Atlantic Ocean, it hosts the second largest breeding population of Antarctic fur seals (Arctocephalus gazella) in the world as well as a small breeding population of southern elephant seals (Mirounga leonina).
 The isolation of the island accentuates its importance as a breeding haulout for pinnipeds that forage in the region.
 Tracking data has demonstrated how the waters surrounding the island within a radius of around 400 km serve as foraging grounds for resident Antarctic fur seals and elephant seals, but also pinnipeds that breed elsewhere, but visit these rich feeding grounds (e.g. Ross seals, Ommatophoca rossii, from Antarctica).
 Humpback whales (Megaptera novaeangliae) that breed along the coast of Africa also forage on the dense krill (Euphausia superba) biomass in the waters around the island.
-Despite being declared a Norwegian Nature Reserve in 1971, the exclusive economic zone (EEZ) around the island has experienced significant illegal and unreported fishing activity, justifying further conservation status efforts.
+Despite being declared a Norwegian Nature Reserve in 1971, the waters surrounding the island have experienced significant illegal and unreported fishing activity, justifying further conservation status efforts.

 Description of Qualifying Criteria